-The annual open enrollment period for Medicare started on October 15 and goes until December 7.
+The annual open enrollment period for Medicare started on October 15 and lasts until December 7.
 It is the one time every year that Medicare beneficiaries have an opportunity to modify their Medicare coverage.
-During the open enrollment period, you can switch or add a Medicare Advantage plan, switch, or add a Part D prescription drug plan and, in some states, like Massachusetts, switch or add a Medigap plan.
-Any changes you make take effect January 1 of next year.
+During the open enrollment period, you can switch or add a Medicare Advantage plan, switch or add a Part D prescription drug plan, and in some states, like Massachusetts, switch or add a Medigap plan.
+Any changes you make take effect on January 1 of next year.

-You should not assume that the plan you had last year will be the best plan for you next year.
-Premiums, benefits and coverage changes so you need to go through the analysis of determining the best plan for you every year.
+You should not assume that the plan you have now will be the best plan for you next year.
+Premiums, benefits and coverage all change, so you need to determine the best plan for you every year.

-Note: Medicare Advantage users also have an additional Medicare Advantage open enrollment period from January 1 through March 31 each year that allows users to switch Medicare Advantage plans or disenroll from their current plan.
+Note: Medicare Advantage users have an additional Medicare Advantage open enrollment period, from January 1 through March 31 each year, during which users can switch Medicare Advantage plans or disenroll from their current plan.
 It’s sort of like a second look.
-You can also switch to a five-star-rated Medicare Advantage plan outside of the other open enrollment periods once per year.
+You can also switch to a five-star-rated Medicare Advantage plan once per year outside of the open enrollment periods.

-This blog post cannot cover everything that you will find in the 128-page Medicare & You 2023 publicatio n, but we’ll try and cover the basics to give you a general understanding of Medicare and your options during the open enrollment period.
+This blog post cannot cover everything that you will find in the 128-page Medicare & You 2025 publication, but we’ll cover the basics to give you a general understanding of Medicare and your options during the open enrollment period.
+Some 2025 amounts have not been issued yet, and we have noted the prior year amounts where that is the case.

 Medicare in General

-Navigating Medicare and all its parts can be confusing, mainly because of the difficulty of understanding the differences between Medicare Part C, aka Medicare Advantage, and Medigap, aka Medicare supplement insurance.
-First, though, here is a brief summary of each of the parts of Medicare.
+Navigating Medicare and all its parts can be confusing, mainly because of the difficulty in understanding the differences between Medicare Part C, aka Medicare Advantage, and Medigap, aka Medicare Supplement Insurance.
+Let’s begin with a summary of each part of Medicare.

-Part A: Covers the cost of inpatient care in hospitals and skilled nursing facilities, as well as hospice and home health care.
+Part A: Covers the cost of inpatient care in hospitals, skilled nursing facilities, and hospice and home health care.
 Part A coverage is free if you (or a current or former spouse) paid Medicare taxes for 40 or more quarters while you were working.
-If you did not, the premium for Part A ranges from $278 to $506 per month in 2023.
-The deductible for Part A is $1,600 in 2023, and then you pay coinsurance for additional days spent in the hospital, at a skilled nursing facility, or while in hospice or using home health care.
+If you did not, the monthly premium for Part A ranges from $278 to $505 in 2024.
+The deductible for Part A is $1,676 in 2025, and then you pay coinsurance for additional days spent in the hospital, at a skilled nursing facility, or while in hospice or using home health care.

-Part B: Covers the services necessary to diagnose and treat medical conditions, including doctors’ visits, outpatient care, emergency department care, preventive care and vaccinations.
-The standard premium in 2023 is $164.90/month but could be higher if you are subject to an Income Related Monthly Adjustment Amount (IRMAA) surcharge or late enrollment penalty.
-The deductible for Part B in 2023 is $226.
-After you meet the deductible, you pay 20% coinsurance of the Medicare-approved amount for the coverage that you receive.
+Part B: Covers the services necessary to diagnose and treat medical conditions, including doctors’ visits, outpatient care, emergency department care, preventive care, and vaccinations.
+The standard premium in 2025 is $185/month but could be higher if you are subject to an income-related monthly adjustment amount (IRMAA) surcharge or late enrollment penalty.
+The deductible for Part B in 2025 is $257.
+After you meet the deductible, you pay 20% coinsurance on the Medicare-approved amount for the coverage that you receive.

-Part C: Part C is also known as Medicare Advantage.
 Medicare Advantage is Medicare Part A and Part B, and typically Part D, rolled into one plan administered by a private insurance company.
-The aforementioned deductibles and coinsurance for Part A and Part B are replaced with the insurance companies’ own deductibles, copays, coinsurance and out-of-pocket limits.
+In Part C, the Part A and Part B deductibles and coinsurance are replaced with the private insurance company’s own deductibles, copays, coinsurance, and out-of-pocket limits.

-Medigap coverage is aptly named, because it fills in the deductible and coinsurance gaps of Medicare Part A and Part B. In most states, there are 10 Medigap plans, while some other states, like Massachusetts, have three different plans.
+Medigap coverage is aptly named, because it fills the deductible and coinsurance gaps of Medicare Part A and Part B. Most states offer 10 Medigap plans, while some other states, like Massachusetts, have just three plans.

 Medicare Advantage

-Some Medicare Advantage plans are Health Maintenance Organization (HMO) based, while others are HMO Point of Service (HMO-POS) based, Preferred Provider Organization (PPO) based or private fee-for-service (PFFS) based.
-The differences between these types of plans are beyond the scope of this blog post, but when selecting the type of plan, you’ll want to be sure you’re okay with the network and its coverage area, requirements for preapproval and approvals from a primary care physician, and out-of-network coverage rules.
+Some Medicare Advantage plans are health maintenance organization (HMO) based, while others are HMO point of service (HMO-POS), preferred provider organization (PPO), or private fee-for-service (PFFS) based.
+The differences between these types of plans are beyond the scope of this blog post.
+When selecting the type of plan you want, be sure you’re okay with the network and its coverage area, requirements for preapproval and approvals from a primary care physician, and out-of-network coverage rules.

-Medicare Advantage plans can look attractive to people who are new to Medicare and are healthy, and who don’t think they’ll need much medical care.
-However, as you get older and may require more medical care, the cost of these plans can become high and unpredictable because you’re subject to coinsurance amounts up to the annual out-of-pocket limits, which can go up to $8,300 in 2023 for in-network care and $12,450 in 2023 for out-of-network care.
+Medicare Advantage plans can look attractive to healthy people who are new to Medicare and who don’t think they’ll need much medical care.
+However, as you get older, you may require more medical care, and the cost of these plans can increase and become unpredictable because you’re subject to coinsurance amounts up to the annual out-of-pocket limits, which can be significant and comparable to individual health plan amounts.

 Zero-Premium Advantage Plans

-If you’re searching for Advantage plans, you may find some plans have $0.00 premiums.
+If you’re searching for Advantage plans, you may find some plans have very low or no premiums.
 How is this possible?
-Medicare pays insurance companies up to $1,000/month for the privilege of managing your health care needs so the insurance company has an incentive to entice you to join its plan with low or no premiums.
-Even if you choose a zero-premium Medicare Advantage plan, you will likely still have to pay the Part B premium and the Part A premium if you don’t have premium-free Part A.
+Medicare pays insurance companies up to $1,000 per month to have them manage your health care needs, so insurance companies have an incentive to entice you to join their plan with low or no premiums.
+Even if you choose a zero-premium Medicare Advantage plan, you will likely still have to pay the Part B premium, as well as the Part A premium if you don’t have premium-free Part A.

 Medicare Advantage Open Enrollment